|Page 1 of 4:|| |

 *** This review may contain spoilers ***

 I had guessed some of the plot just from the trailer, but don't let that put you off.
 There is much more to this film than I had guessed in advance.
 How well it does it is remarkable.
 It could have been trite, but the dialogue and the acting from Terence Stamp, Gemma Arterton and Vanessa Redgrave turned this story into heart-warming and heart-breaking reality.
 Although only a small part, Christopher Ecclestone was also worth the admission price on his own.
 I am a true cynic when I detect attempts to get at my emotions, but this film is irresistible.
 My one gripe is probably something that probably ended up on the cutting room floor.
-The change in relationship between Elizabeth and Arthur changed too quickly.
+The relationship between Elizabeth and Arthur changed too quickly.
 I reckon there had to be another scene in between Arthur's stubborn resistance and sodden Elizabeth's opening up on the doorstep.
 However that sudden discontinuity was soon forgotten.
 It might even do good for some families who see it.

 There wasn't a dry eye in the house when we saw Unfinished Song tonight.
 It's a shame there were only about 50 people in the theater who got to see this gem of a film.
 Terrance Stamp and Vanessa Redgrave give Oscar caliber performances while Gemma Arterton just charms everybody (and she is incredibly beautiful without all the glamour make up that makes her look like every other starlet in her publicity photos posted here at IMDb).
 While the film certainly touches the heart of any baby boomer who sees it, I can't help but think that it will move anybody of any age who has a heart.
 I'm not going to suggest that it's one of the great films of the 21st Century, but it is a very entertaining and extremely moving film that is driven by its characters and story rather than mindless CGI etc. It's a welcome reprieve from a summer of lousy blockbusters.
 But bring some Kleenex because you'll need it, but in an ultimately happy way.